Terms of Reference V2.0 - SMPAG

 Each Member will designate one delegate to the Steering Committee.

-The chairmanship of the Steering Committee will rotate between the Members at two year intervals.
+The chairmanship of the Steering Committee should normally rotate among the Members at two-year intervals.
+The Chair can be re-elected.
 The Chair will be nominated by Members and confirmed by simple majority vote of the Steering Committee.
 The Chair of the Steering Committee will represent the SMPAG at UNCOPUOS.